 Several months ago, a colleague nervously rubbed her hands as she talked to me.
 She explained that she suffered from arthritis, and added that her doctor might soon put her in a wheelchair.

 Yet this woman is only about 40 years old!
 Like my mom, she is very active, but she does not drink water.
 Instead, it’s mainly coffee and colas.

 I recommended Dr. Batmanghelidj’s book.
 A few weeks later, she told me that before she started drinking water, she lay in bed every morning wondering how she would get on her feet with all that pain.
 After a few weeks of drinking water, her problems declined.
 Her pain is gone, and she has started skiing again.
 She no longer fears that she will need a wheelchair.

 The end of stomach problems

 Loren is a street person I walk past every day.
 Over time, we have become friends.
-One morning, he told me that he suffers from stomach disturbances and that he had not eaten in the last 48 hours.
+One morning, he told me that he suffered from stomach disturbances, and that he had not eaten in the last 48 hours.
 I advised him to drink water.
 It’s free and available everywhere.

 A few recommendations before you take the plunge

-Drink six to eight glasses of water (eight ounces each) a day, even if you are not thirsty.
+Drink six to eight glasses of water (eight ounces each; or 250 ml) a day, even if you are not thirsty.
 Thirst is only one of many symptoms of dehydration, and it is often one of the last ones to occur.

 If you are suffering from a chronic disease, be patient.
 It will take time for your body to reverse course.
 Water will not do it all.
-You may want to add a multivitamine to your diet, consult a nutritionist, start a work-out program, or consult your doctor.
+You may want to add a multivitamin to your diet.
+It’s sensible to consult a nutritionist, and start a work-out program.
+Or, consult your doctor.